 The preparation of financial statements in conformity with U.S. GAAP requires the use of estimates and assumptions that affect the reported amounts of assets and liabilities.
 These estimates are subject to known and unknown risks, uncertainties and other factors that could materially impact the amounts reported and disclosed in the financial statements and related footnotes.
-Significant estimates include estimated investment income expected to be received and fair value of marketable securities.
+Significant estimates include the fair value of marketable securities.
 Actual results could differ from those estimates.